Our Team

 Samantha started with Pinelands Recovery Center of Medford in August 2016 as a resident manager and was quickly promoted to a recovery mentor.
 Through her dedication and hard work, she transitioned to case manager for the newly opened residential program in April 2018 where her passion continued to grow.
 Samantha began working with families providing support and resources as the family wellness coordinator.
 She has since transitioned to a primary therapist in the Young Adult Residential program and obtained her CADC in 2022.
 Samantha enjoys helping patients address personal issues and improving their interpersonal relationships in early recovery.

-• Joseph Edwards, CADCPrimary Therapist
+• Amanda McCabe, CADCPrimary Therapist